chanduo5/HackerRank_problems/Find the Runner-Up Score.md

 5. **Printing the Runner-Up Score:**
    - `print(runner_up_score)` prints the runner-up score.

 This code ensures that you get the correct runner-up score even if there are duplicate scores in the input.
-Feel free to run the code and let me know if you have any questions! 😊